The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 Higher salaries usually bring increased managerial responsibility.

-You may be entitled to additional benefits, such as a performance-related bonus, private health plan, pension, company car (depending on the nature of the work) and ongoing professional development opportunities.
+Depending on the employer, you may receive additional benefits, such as a performance-related bonus, private health plan, pension, company car (depending on the nature of the work) and ongoing professional development opportunities.

 Income figures are intended as a guide only.